Carl Ballenger - Obituary

 Carl Wayne Ballenger, 76, of Van Buren passed away Wednesday, Sept.
 16, 2020, at a local hospital.
 He was an automobile salesman, owned rental property and was a veteran of the U.S. Air Force.

-He was preceded in death by his parents; and a brother, Norman Ballenger.
+He was preceded in death by his parents, Hobart and Ora (Sparkman) Ballenger; and a brother, Norman Ballenger.

-He is survived by his wife, Nina Ballenger of the home; a son, Buckley Ballenger and wife Melissa of Oklahoma City; and two grandchildren, Phillip and Presley.
+He is survived by his wife, Nina Ballenger of the home; a son, Buckley Ballenger and wife Melissa of Oklahoma City; two grandchildren, Phillip and Presley; and his mother-in-law, Laverne Brown.

-Graveside memorial service with military honors was held Monday, Sept.
+Graveside memorial service with military honors will be held at 3 p.m.
+Monday, Sept.
 21 at the U.S. National Cemetery in Fort Smith, under the direction of Ocker Funeral Home in Van Buren.

 Online tributes may be made at www.ockerfuneralhome.com